SolaceDev/solace-dev-codelabs/markdown/Trailblazer-search-account-activity/Trailblazer-search-account-activity.md

 Duration: 0:02:00

-✅ Trailblazer created detection finding type of - unusual change in count of unique actions

-✅ Trailblazer anomaly detection of resource name lambda.amazonaws.com

-✅ Trailblazer created anomaly detection of resource name lambda.amazonaws.com

-✅ Verify whether GuardDuty identified the attack and created detection (probably not detected)...
+✅ Trailblazer created detection finding type of - unusual change in count of unauthorized access attempts ✅ Trailblazer created detection finding type on the s3 bucket that is being attacked ✅ Verify whether GuardDuty identified the attack and created detection (probably not detected)...